Explore Your World

-Made in Nepal, the home of Mount Everest, the tallest and certainly one of the most majestic mountains of the world, the Everest Explorer Journal is ready for an adventure of any size.
+Made in Nepal, the home of the majestic Mount Everest, the Everest Explorer Leather Journal is ready for an adventure of any size.

-Our paper is made from Lokta bushes which grow naturally on the southern slopes of the Nepali Himalayas between 5,250 and 13,000 feet.
+A tradition of over 1,000 years in Nepal, Lokta paper is hand-crafted from lokta bushes which grow on the southern slopes of the Nepali Himalayas between 5,250 and 13,000 feet above sea level.